Skip to content

 • Access status: You must enter an Access Status of Open, Embargo or Restricted.
 We prefer as much data as possible to be open access: see the discussion of data availability.

 • Embargo date: If you choose embargoed access status then you must also enter the date when the embargo will end.
-This must be an Excel date formatted value and you cannot embargo data for more than two years.
+This must be an Excel date formatted value and your organisation will set a maximum embargo length.
 Do not provide access conditions: embargoed datasets become freely available when the embargo ends.

 • Access conditions: If you choose restricted access status then you must also provide text describing the access conditions.
 Do not provide an embargo date - restricted datasets are permanently restricted.